Castle brief reflection: Part 1

 Building a castle in glass creates a similar paradox.
 We expect castles to be robust, permanent and safe.
 A glass castle offers none of these things, and instead invites us to reflect on our assumptions and insecurities.

-The intended setting for these works, Nottingham Castle, houses many traditionally displayed natural history specimens and valuables.
-The decision to place the glass rabbit over the glass castle, like a cloche, is a deliberate and subversive nod to the castles catalogue.
-It also references the naivetĂ© of the "happily ever after" fairytale lore so readily told, reminding us that if we do ever get to achieve thar kind of "enfing" it often comes at great cost to ourselves and to others.
+As before, the decision to place the glass rabbit over the glass castle, like a cloche, is a deliberate and subversive nod to the castles catalogue.
+It also references the naivetĂ© of the "happily ever after" fairytale lore so readily told, reminding us that if we do ever get to achieve thar kind of "ending", it can be easily smashed through clumsiness; often at great cost to ourselves and others.

-My second work is screenprint based.
-Using printed red florist celophane as a base, I will install a glass (or more likely perspex because health and safety's gone mad) window frame in the grounds, which, when viewed from a certain angle will submerge the castle in jelly.
-It is provocative yet playful, diminishing the castles grandure while at the same time inviting my audience to perceive the building from an entirely new perspective.
-I am going to try and do a run of prints of this image to sell in the shop.
-I might even see if their café will sell some jelly castles.....
+My second work is screen-print based.
+Using printed red florist cellophane as a base, I would like to install an image screenprinted onto a glass (or more likely Perspex, because health and safety) window frame in the grounds, which, when viewed from a certain angle will submerge the castle in jelly.
+It is provocative yet playful, diminishing the castles grandeur while at the same time inviting my audience to perceive the building from an entirely new perspective.

 Popular Posts